Do you want to work in marketing, communications, public relations or as a freelance copywriter?

 Keep the words simple and sentences short.
 Two things help:

-- Write for a child
+- Write for your grandmother or for a child

 - Write as you speak (imagine you’re telling your friends in the pub and use that language).

 Keep it loose and informal.
 Do the buttoning up afterwards, when you consider the audience.